MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/experiments/brain_mri/README.md

     └── patient_xyz_slice_005.npz
 ```

-The `category` field in the JSON is set to the value passed via `--category` (or `"FastMRI"` by default).
-Use `--category "Mass"` to tag all files in a run with a specific anomaly label for stratified ROC analysis.
+The `category` field defaults to `"FastMRI"`.
+Use `--category "Mass"` to tag all files with a specific anomaly label for stratified ROC analysis.

 ---